ckotzbauer/helm-charts/charts/cadvisor/README.md

 $ helm install --name my-release ckotzbauer/cadvisor
 ```

-The command deploys the Cadvisor on the Kubernetes cluster using the default configuration.
+The command deploys cAdvisor on the Kubernetes cluster using the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart